Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomephp.md

 ## Speak with the Dead {#speak-with-the-dead}

 > **When you call the spectre of the recently dead**, a personal item of the deceased must be thrown into a fire, and you must then call them by name.
-Roll +Weird:
+Roll [[+Weird]]:

 -   On a 10+, the spirit you named comes and answers your questions honestly.